 Naturally if your CTR is above 0.90%, then you’re doing a great job.
 But it can still be improved!
 Let’s dive into the best techniques you can start on now!

-Your headline will be one of the first contact points you have with your audience.
-When used well, they should complement the information found in your Facebook ad’s media, whether that’s video, image or something else (we’ll look at this more later).
+Your headline will be one of your first contact points with your audience.
+When used well, they should complement the information in your Facebook ad’s media, whether video, image, or something else (we’ll look at this more later).

 Tip: Sometimes one headline won’t get as good an impact as another.
 Have a few ready and cycle through them until you find the best fit.

-Can your audience look at your ad’s image and immediately understand what the ad is about and who it is from?
-If the answer is no or maybe, then your imagery isn’t strong enough to succeed.
+Can your audience look at your ad’s image and immediately understand what it is about and who it is from?
+If the answer is no or maybe, your imagery isn’t strong enough to succeed.

-The best visuals will give the user all they need to know, and share your brand’s style in a way that connects and engages them to the content.
-Because after all, if you jumped on Facebook and saw an ad from your favorite brand that you thought looked ugly or boring, you’d probably ignore it before you even had a chance to realize what it was about!
+The best visuals will give the user all they need to know and share your brand’s style in a way that connects and engages them with the content.
+Because, after all, if you jumped on Facebook and saw an ad from your favorite brand that you thought looked ugly or boring, you’d probably ignore it before you even had a chance to realize what it was about!